boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Firm as a Functional Operator: Owner-Mentality, Performative Labor, and the Structural Convergence of Organizational and Algorithmic Degeneration.
 IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20613926

+Kriger, B. (2026).
+Psychodrama and the Play-Frame Lacuna: A Structural Theory of Self-Model Exploration, Pathological Substitution, and the Architecture of the Network of Events (Solotowizki Method).
+IIIR Computational Humanities and Cultural Systems. https://doi.org/10.5281/zenodo.20615320

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger